allnulled/url-command/README.md

 **3. Run functions**

+Functions can have their own use cases of their own parameters, and this is about JavaScript.

+You have 2 options.

+**Option 1: numerical properties**

+If you only pass numbers from 0 to whatever as keys, like `?0=hello&1=world&2=!`, it will call `fn("hello", "world", "!")` instead of `f({ 0:"hello", 1:"world", 2: "!" })`.

+**Option 2: specify argumentsOrder property**

-You can use the parameter `?...&argumentsOrder=a,b,c,d` to call functions using all the parameters allowed by JavaScript.
+You can also use the parameter `?...&argumentsOrder=a,b,c,d` to call functions using all the parameters allowed by JavaScript.

 It will call the function spreading the specified properties in the specified order.